My Home Page

 Ethnographic Overview of Colorado National Monument

 In 2011 I completed a five-year project with the Ute and the National Park Service.
 The final product was an Ethnographic Overview of Colorado National Monument, located in Grand Junction, Colorado.
 The approach was a collaborative one with the Northern Ute Tribe and is titled: "Talking About a Sacredness: an Ethnographic Overview of Colorado National Monument."
-The full text for this report can be downloaded as a PDF.
+Download the full PDF here.

 Pilgrimage and Sacred Sites in the Plains

 For the last 7 years, I have also been researching pilgrimage and sacred sites in the Plains area.
 The purpose of this research is to examine and analyze the ways that humans understand manifestations of the sacred in landscape and place.
 The focus of this research project is to personalize the topic by asking pilgrims and visitors (Native and non-Native) to selected sacred sites in the Northern Plains what has brought them to these places.
 I have made numerous visits to Devils Tower (WY), the Bighorn Medicine Wheel (WY), Sand Creek Massacre Site (CO), Bear Butte (SD), and the Wounded Knee Massacre Site (SD).
 Writing is ongoing.